Vasilios Gordeziani: Club career

-International
+International career

 Gordeziani received the citizenship of Georgia in August 2023, which enabled coach Ramaz Svanadze to call him up for upcoming matches of their 2025 UEFA European Under-21 Championship qualification campaign.
 He scored in the very first game for the team in a 2–0 win over Gibraltar on 6 September 2023.

 Gordeziani is a participant of the 2025 UEFA European Under-21 Championship.
 He netted a stoppage-time winner in Georgia's opening match against Poland on 11 June 2025.